Information about the amazing work being done by LPE student groups, as well as guidance on starting a student group on your own campus!

 If not, you can help bring LPE to your institution.
 Please fill out this form to receive a quick reference guide for students who are interested in organizing an LPE chapter at their law school.
 The guide (LPE in a Box!) will help you launch a student group, start a reading group, host LPE-themed events, and connect you to a broader network of like-minded law students and practitioners.
 You can use the form to get in touch about any questions or ideas as well.
 Don’t be shy!

-Students may also form “at-large” groups (which have been established for students who may not have a critical mass of LPE-inclined classmates at their institutions, but may be interested in meeting other students in their country or region).
-If you are interested in starting an at-large group, please fill out this form!
+Students may also join “at-large” groups (which have been established for students who may not have a critical mass of LPE-inclined classmates at their institutions, but may be interested in meeting other students in their country or region).
+If you are interested in joining the at-large group, please fill out this form!